-I realized our breakfast system had to change.
+I realized our breakfast system needed to change.

-Because, the kids and their schedules had changed.
+Because, let’s face it, the kids and their schedules had changed.

-We Need An Easy Way to Serve Breakfast Food to Kids
+Need An Easy Way to Serve Breakfast Food?

 I don’t know about you, but I need easy and fast when it comes to serving breakfast food to my kids.
-I bet you feel the same way.
+Bet you feel the same way.

 Frequently, however, my kids pick and choose different items based on their preferences and appetite.

-Pull out breakfast food and place it on a table or the kitchen counter.
-The simplicity of placing food options on the table allows you to optimize variety and get as many food groups out there as possible, while allowing your kids to be in charge of their appetite, amounts, and preferences.
+The simplicity of placing healthy food options on the table allows you to optimize variety and get as many food groups out there as possible.
+Your kids get to be in charge of their appetite, amounts of food, and honor their food preferences.

-I think it’s a perfect way to optimize choice (and keep the Division of Responsibility aligned) when it comes to feeding your child, helping them do better with eating.
+I think it’s a perfect way to optimize choice (and keep the Division of Responsibility aligned) when it comes to feeding your child.
+This can help them do better with eating.

-If your child shies away from unfamiliar foods, this approach exposes him to new foods without pressuring him to eat them.
+If your child shies away from new or unfamiliar foods, this approach will expose him to new foods without pressuring him to eat them.